dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-v1.1.md

 ---
-title: "Upgrading to v1.1"
+title: "Upgrading to v1.1 (prerelease)"

 ---

-:::info
+:::info Beta
 v1.1 is currently available as a beta prerelease.
-Install it from PyPi for your adapter, if available:
+Install it from PyPi [for your adapter](available-adapters), if available:
 ```
-pip install --pre "dbt-<adapter>~=1.1.0b1"
+pip install "dbt-<adapter>~=1.1.0b1"
 ```
 :::